GaboAlejandro/bck-asmv/README.md

 # bck-asmv
-ROCK PAPER AND SCISSORS
-Prueba
+Appointments for dead

-This project was generated with [Laravel] version 7.2..
+This project was generated with [Laravel] version 5.8.27.

 Control de versiones
 Version	Description